ICC and CALBO's Successful Matching Donation Drive

-The United States is experiencing a significant increase in the number of wildfires.
 Each year, wildfires take lives and burn numerous structures, resulting in mounting costs that have enormous economic and environmental impacts to the nation’s communities and businesses.
 Wildfires also have devastating impacts on the environment and damage forests, rangelands, watersheds and wildlife.

 However, there are steps you can take to protect lives and property at home and in your community.
 Here are some resources to help you plan:

-Protect Your Community
+- ICC: Protect Your Home

 Sites for Kids